-Oh, My Babies: Flash Fiction by cam
+Oh, My Babies: Short, Short Fiction by cam

 The old woman pushed her grocery cart down the alley, one front wheel rattling back and forth, the other squealing once every turn.
 She held tight to the handle, for without the cart, the woman would not have been able to walk.
 She spoke to her dolls as she searched the dregs of the city.